ds4dm/ecole/docs/howto/create-functions.rst

 Writing a Function from Scratch
 -------------------------------
-The :py:class:`~ecole.typing.ObservationFunction`s and :py:class:`~ecole.typing.RewardFunction`s don't do
-anything more than what is explained in the previous section.
+The :py:class:`~ecole.typing.ObservationFunction` and :py:class:`~ecole.typing.RewardFunction` classes don't do anything more than what is explained in the previous section.
 This means that to create new function in Python, one can simply create a class with the previous methods.